MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/restore-deleted-flow.md

 ### Restore with solutions

-The prerequisite is that the deleted desktop flow is part of a solution that has been exported locally.
+As a prerequisite, the deleted desktop flow should be part of a solution that has been previously exported locally.

-To restore the flow, re-import the solution that contains the deleted flow.
-Learn how to [import a solution](../import-flow-solution.md).
+To restore the flow, import the solution that contains the deleted flow.
+Learn how to [import a solution](https://learn.microsoft.com/en-us/power-automate/import-flow-solution).

 ### Restore with an environment backup

-To restore the deleted flow using a Power Platform environment backup, follow the steps below:
+To restore the deleted flow through a Power Platform environment backup, follow the steps below:

 1. Create a new Power Platform environment.
 1. Restore a backup of the deleted flow’s existing environment to the new target environment.
-Learn how to [restore environments](..//power-platform/admin/backup-restore-environments.md).
+Learn how to [restore environments](https://learn.microsoft.com/en-us/power-platform/admin/backup-restore-environments).
-1. In the new environment, create a new solution and add your desktop flow.
+1. In the new environment, create a new solution and add the desktop flow.
 1. Export the solution locally.
-1. Go back to the initial environment with the missing flow and import the solution.
+1. Go back to the initial pre-existing environment with the missing flow and import the solution.

 ## Partially restore a deleted desktop flow